dpaniq/EDIBO/HWs/VIM/README.md

 * d& - delete text from caret to the end of the line
 * dd - delete line (save to the buffer)
 * [1..N]dd - delete N lines
+---
 * a - add text.
 A - add text from the end of the line
+---
+* c
+* ce - cut the end of word and switch on the INSERT mode

 ##### Comands in normal mode:
 * :q! - exit without saves